 - The Board of Education is committed to the safety of children and students.

 - Utah law requires the reporting of child abuse and neglect by any person who has reason to believe that a child has been abused or neglected.
-(U.C.A. § 62A-4a-403; R277-401).
+(Utah Code §62A-4a-403; R277-401).

 - To implement this law, the Board authorizes the District Administration to develop administrative regulations and procedures for school employees to comply with and carry out the intent of the law, subject to review and approval by the Board.

 - The Administration recognizes that in order to fully implement the law on reporting of child abuse and neglect, school personnel must be fully informed and made aware of their responsibilities in this area.
 Therefore, the Administration shall cause that any school employee who knows or reasonably suspects that a child’s health or welfare has been or appears to have been harmed as a result of abuse and neglect shall report and cause reports to be made in accordance with the procedures in this policy.

 - School employees shall cooperate with social service and law enforcement agency employees authorized to investigate charges of child abuse and neglect, including:

 - allowing appropriate access to students and student records;